Medically Reviewed by Dr. Majid Tanveer, DVM

 Is Your Dog Heaving?

 Dog owners are always conscious about their dogs.
 You can get concerned if your dog shakes his head or is heaving.

 But before you search for reasons why your dog is heaving, it’s better to be sure first.
 Most dog owners confuse heaving with something else.
 And false diagnostics can lead to your dog having other complicated problems.

 Let’s find out if your dog is heaving!

 Reverse Sneezing vs Heaving

-Most of the time, dog owners confuse dry heaving with sneezing.
+Most of the time, dog owners confuse dry heaving with reverse sneezing.
 A squealing sound will frequently accompany your dog’s reverse sneezing.

-Sneezing backwards will speed up your dog’s breathing at the moment.
-This way, you’ll know if your dog is sneezing or heaving.
+Reverse sneezing will speed up your dog’s breathing at the moment.
+This way, you’ll know if your dog is reverse sneezing or heaving.

 Cough vs Heaving

 Although coughs sometimes cause excessive heaving, they are not the same.
-Treatment for heaving and cough can be completely different.
+Treatment for heaving and coughing can be completely different.
 It’s better to understand what your dog has before you treat him.

 Coughing in dogs frequently precedes hacking, preceded by a loud yack.

 In severe respiratory diseases, they may even cough up tiny volumes of phlegm.
 Or your dog may grasp and consume.

 Dry heaving, unlike coughing, necessitates a complete body action, including the stomach muscles.

 Okay, now that you’re sure your dog is heaving, let’s see why he is doing this.